RasheedLewis/VibeCraft/docs/more/SECTIONS_AUDJUST_API.md

 This is your **bridge / drop / solo / breakdown** candidate.

-You don’t have to get this perfectly right.
-For video prompts, it can just be “experimental middle section where visuals take a twist.”
+You don't have to get this perfectly right.
+For video prompts, it can just be "experimental middle section where visuals take a twist."

 ### Step 7: Confidence and fallbacks

-You definitely don’t want to hallucinate full pop structure on ambient / jazz / classical pieces.
-So keep a simple “confidence” estimate per label:
+You definitely don't want to hallucinate full pop structure on ambient / jazz / classical pieces.
+So keep a simple "confidence" estimate per label:

 * If: